 Any of these rules infractions can result in a time penalty or race disqualification.
 The discretion and final ruling reside with the Race Director.

-Honey Stinger gel products are available at select aid stations along the course.
+Gel and nutrition products are available at select aid stations along the course.

 Friends and family can track your progress in the Marathon and Half throughout the course through our timing company and mobile app.
 Links will be available on the website.
 Results for all events will be published on our website and social media during and immediately following the race.